Cratis/Chronicle/Documentation/clients/dotnet/rules.md

 The value based rules are building on top of the ASP.NET Core pipelines [custom attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-6.0#custom-attributes).

-Following the [Bank sample](../../../Samples/Banking/Bank/) we can imagine a part of the system that enables the closing of an existing account.
+Take the sample of a banking solution, we can imagine a part of the system that enables the closing of an existing account.
 We want to make sure we don't allow closing accounts that has either a positive or a negative balance.